How to clean your makeup brushes

 What’s the right way to clean cosmetic brushes?

-- First, wet the bristles of the brush with lukewarm water
+- Wet the bristles of the brush with lukewarm water.

-- Then squeeze some dish soap, gentle soap, or brush cleaner into a mug and fill with warm water
+- Squeeze some dish soap, gentle soap, or brush cleaner into a mug and fill with warm water.

 When should I replace my cosmetic brushes?

-Essentially, once you start to notice your brushes aren't getting as clean as they once did, it's probably time to replace them.
-You should purchase new brushes every three months to replace older ones.
-But as long as your brushes aren't shedding, they can last a very long time with proper care.
+Essentially, once you start to notice your brushes aren’t getting as clean as they once did, it’s probably time to replace them.
+You should purchase new brushes when you realize your brushes are shedding and not working as smoothly as they once did.
+They can last a very long time with proper care, but nothing lasts forever!

-Caring for your cosmetic brushes doesn't have to be difficult.
-All it requires is the right kind of soap and techniques.
+Caring for your cosmetic brushes doesn’t have to be difficult.
+All it requires is the right kind of soap and techniques, and a little weekly maintenance.
 Keep your cosmetic brushes clean regularly, and both your skin and brushes will remain in tip-top shape!

 - “How to Clean Your Makeup Brushes (and How Often You Should Do It),” Allure, July 14, 2017.